Love Lies Bleeding

 This was not a foredoomed project, the cast is good and the film boasts photography by Russell Metty whose work in similar melodramas with Sirk (including Imitation of Life) is dazzling.
 This is not the case here.
 There are a few nice shots of autumn foliage, but overall there are very little of the exteriors shot in Fitchburg, Massachusetts.
 Sturges gives us a few feeble pans of Zimbalist walking across the town square, but the regional specificity of the novel is absent and the interiors are anonymous.
 Compare the gazebo scene here with the footage of Rock Hudson's cabin in All That Heaven Will Allow, also lensed by Metty, and it is pretty obvious which director was better at integrating soundstage footage with exteriors.
 The love scenes between Rock Hudson and Jane Wyman are magical, the ones between Turner and Efrem Zimbalist Jr. mundane.
 Sturges' camera placement is often deficient.
 Notice how in Thomas Mitchell's first scene, when he becomes angry, the actor's outburst is wasted because we can't see his eyes.

 Besides Sturges, the other main problem with the film is Zimbalist.
 The success of the television show 77 Sunset Strip had made him a star on the small screen.
-Mirsch had hoped that the actor's TV stardust would translate onto the large screen, but it was not to be.
-Successful attorney Arthur Winner, Zimbalist's character, a is supposed to be bit of a prig, but needs to seem unmoored by his passion for Turner.
+Mirsch had hoped that the actor's TV stardust would translate onto the large screen, but it never came to pass.
+Successful attorney Arthur Winner, Zimbalist's character, is supposed to be bit of a prig, but needs to seem unmoored by his passion for Turner.
 Zimbalist has the prig part down pat, but can't evoke volcanic passion.
 His scenes with Turner have no fire to them and this hurts a film supposedly about the damaging power of eros.
 Zimbalist was too much a Ralph Bellamy, second level leading man type.
 He found his niche on television again as a throwback fifties style authority figure on The FBI, busting the younger and scuzzier new breed of actors who were to rise in the sixties.
 Turner is pretty good, but struggles with her drunk scenes.

 George Hamilton and Susan Kohner play the film's young lovers and fare a bit better than their older counterparts.
 Kohner quit the screen after marrying in 1964 and it was the screen's loss.
 This film reunited her with Turner after Kohner's breakthrough role in Imitation of Life and she is once again quite effective.
 She and Hamilton were apparently an item offscreen as well.
 I think I underestimated Hamilton in my youth because of his louche image and his problem with accents in films such as Viva Maria! and Your Cheatin' Heart.
 He is quite good here and well displays the carriage of a man not comfortable in his own skin.
 Jason Robards does well enough in an impossible part: Turner's crippled husband with the handicap being the usual Hollywood shorthand for impotence.
 I also enjoyed seeing Barbara Bel Geddes (underutilized as usual), Everett Sloan, Yvonne Craig (Batgirl to my generation), Gilbert Green, and Carroll O'Connor.